tisfeng/Easydict/README_EN.md

 ### Services

-Easydict has 3 types of windows and you can set different services for each of them.
+Easydict has 3 types of Windows and you can set different services for each of them.

 - Mini window: displayed when the mouse automatically picks up words.
 - Floating window: displayed when shortcut keys are used to fetch words and screenshot translation.